wothke/asap-3.2.0/README.md

 set (i.e. emsdk_env.bat has been called).

-Running the makeEmscripten.bat in the project folder will generate the asap.js emulator file in the 'htdocs' sub-folder.
+Running the makeEmscripten.bat in the project folder will generate the backend_asap.js emulator file in the 'htdocs' sub-folder.
 The content of the respective folder can be deployed in some arbitrary folder under the document root of your web server for testing.
+(As an add-on the script also creates an asap.js file which provides the same API as the respective file from the original ASAP project.
+This file allows to directly compare the performance of the Emscripten generated code with the original one..)